Conflicts of Interest

 (2) The person:

 (i) Is a public official; or

 (ii) Has a family or business relationship with the grantee.

 (b) A grantee may not permit any person participating in the project to use his or her position for a purpose that is—or gives the appearance of being—motivated by a desire for a private financial gain for that person or for others.

 If an FSU employee has a conflict as described by DOED above, prior to submitting the proposal, the Principal Investigator must contact ORCP to discuss how to mitigate or eliminate the conflict.

 This website will be updated as needed if and when any other agency implements a conflict of interest regulation which deviates from the basic Uniform Guidance clauses.

 For assistance with conflict of interest issues related to the Uniform Guidance, Agency implementations, or any Federal regulation, please contact Diana Key, Director, Research Compliance Programs at firstname.lastname@example.org.

 FSU’s Office of Commercialization is available to work with faculty on any intellectual property issue, including knowing when to refer researchers to ORCP on activities involving conflicts of interest.
 Please contact the Office of Commercialization at (850) 644-8637 or visit their website to get started.

-Monitoring Plan Review Checklist (Annual Report)
+Management Plan Review Checklist (Annual Report)